FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 ```
 Each macro defines variable name defined in credentials.c.

-Finally, make those three variables( root_ca, device_cert and device_priv_ke) visible from MutualAuthMQTTExample.c by adding extern declarations to the file.
+Finally, make those three variables( root_ca, device_cert and device_priv_key ) visible from MutualAuthMQTTExample.c by adding extern declarations to the file.

 If you completes above settings, re-build demo to continue with the final setup.